Carnap/Carnap-Documentation/doc/dashboard.md

    action column to the right of their name.
 3. Accessibility accommodations can be added for to individual students by clicking the "clock" icon to the right of the student's name.
-A fixed number of minutes can be added to all of the students timed exams, their exam times can be extended by a given factor (for example, 1.5 for time-and-a-half) and a fixed number of hours can be added to all of their due-dates.
+A fixed number of minutes can be added to all of the students' timed exams, their exam times can be extended by a given factor (for example, 1.5 for time-and-a-half) and a fixed number of hours can be added to all of their due-dates.
 Adjustments to due-dates do not affect visibility dates for assignments, only the